ehecker/spaceflix/README.md

 ## Technologies

 Spaceflix is built with <strong>Ruby on Rails</strong> on the backend and <strong>React/Redux</strong> on the frontend.
-User and movie information is stored in a <strong>PostgreSQL</strong> database and <strong>AWS S3 Storage Service</strong> is used for cloud storage of image and video files.
+User and movie information is stored in a <strong>PostgreSQL</strong> database and <strong>AWS S3 Storage</strong> is used for cloud storage of image and video files.
 The application is additionally supported by Webpack, Jbuilder, and Bcrypt.

 ## Technical Challenges
 ### Challenge 1